Child Support Administrative Complaint Procedure

 - the validity of federal and state laws and regulations, outside of a contested case proceeding;

-- decisions which involve the professional judgment of the CSED's legal staff, who are subject to the Montana Rules of Professional Responsibility.
+- decisions which involve the professional judgment of the CSSD's legal staff, who are subject to the Montana Rules of Professional Responsibility.

 Step 2.
 Has the person assigned to the case had an opportunity to respond to the complaint, concern or question?

 You should attempt to resolve your complaint, concern or question with the caseworker or the person with whom you've been working directly.
-You may contact CSED staff by telephone or by writing to the address provided on previous correspondence from the CSED.
+You may contact CSSD staff by telephone or by writing to the address provided on previous correspondence from the CSSD.

 Step 3.
 What if the case still isn't resolved?